Definition: a kind of long and thin optical waveguides which can be bent to some degree

 - Optical fiber communications utilize optical fibers mostly for long-range data transmission, but sometimes also for short distances.
 Huge amounts of data can be quickly sent through a single fiber, which is also immune to external influences such as electric and magnetic fields.

 - Active fiber-optic devices contain some rare-earth-doped fiber.
-Fiber lasers can generate laser light at various wavelengths, and fiber amplifiers can be used e.g. for boosting the optical power or amplifying some weak signals.
+Fiber lasers can generate laser light at various wavelengths, and fiber amplifiers can be used e.g. for boosting the optical power or amplifying some weak telecom signals.

 - Fiber-optic sensors can be used e.g. for distributed temperature and strain measurements in buildings, oil pipelines, and wings of airplanes.

-- Passive fibers are useful for transporting light from some source to another point, e.g. for purposes like illumination, diode pumping of lasers and power over fiber.
+- Passive optical fibers are useful for transporting light from some source to another point, e.g. for purposes like illumination, diode pumping of lasers and power over fiber.
 Also, they are used for connecting components in fiber-optic devices, such as interferometers and fiber lasers.
 They then play a similar role as electrical wires do in electronic devices.

 Therefore, fiber optics has become a particularly important area within the technology of photonics.